 The annual FMC photo competition encourages club members and individual supporters to get out there and capture that special shot.
 The way it works is that clubs organise their own internal competition then forward the winning two photos per catagory to FMC for the overall competition.

-FMC Individual Supporters will for the first time be able to participate in 2017!
-All supporters will be regarded as belonging to one ‘club’.
+Individual supporters can also enter, and for the purposes of judging, all the supporters will be regarded as belonging to one ‘club’.
 Each supporter can enter up to two photographs in each category, these will be judged against the other supporter photographs, with the winners gaining entry to the overall competition.
-The overall competition is judged by an illustrious selection of photographers and the winning entries are published in the FMC Bulletin.
+The overall competition is judged by an illustrious selection of photographers and the winning entries are published in the FMC’s Backcountry magazine.

-We’ve moved the FMC competition later in the year, giving more time for clubs to hold their own club photo competitions.
+The FMC competition is later in the year, with the intention to give more time for clubs to hold their own club photo competitions.

-We would like to see a greater range of photos with people in them doing things that our members do in the Outdoors and so have tweaked the categories to encourage this.
-We took into account that a number of clubs set their categories for their own competition based around the FMC ones and we don’t think our changes will upset those clubs.
+We would like to see a greater range of photos with people in them doing things that our members do in the outdoors.
+Our categories for 2018 will therefore be the same as 2017.

 - ABOVE BUSHLINE (With no Human Element)